Denzel Washington Is the Greatest Actor of All Time Period: Interviews and guests

-Although the podcast had several guests over the years, there is one very noticeable absence.
-Despite the fact that the podcast is named after Denzel Washington, has frequently talked about his movies and has several guests that worked with him, Washington himself has not appeared on the show as of yet despite the fact he's still alive and still active as an actor and filmmaker.

 Recurring themes and lore

 Denzelishness

 Some of the common characteristics and features of Denzel Washington characters are described in the podcast as components of "Denzelishness."
 These include: the Denzel walk ("sideways stroll with the confidence of a man who just had a shot of tequila"), Denzel humor, the Denzel lip, unaffected badassery, and the Glory tear (referring to an iconic scene where Washington's character cries a single tear in that film).

 Periodization of Washington's career

 In the show, Avery and Bell periodize Washington's films into four distinct phases: the Glory Era, the He Got Game Era, the Man on Fire Era, and the Old Man Action Era.
 The last is the current era of his filmography, and includes such films as The Taking of Pelham 123 (2009), The Book of Eli (2010), Safe House (2012), and The Equalizer (2014).

 Fan community

 Fans of the podcast are known as "Denzealots", and several have appeared as guest hosts or interviewees on the show.
 The Denzealots.com webpage and Twitter account are both created and maintained by fans (Igor Rusinov and Liz respectively, who have both been interviewed on the show).
 Fans also regularly participate in conversation with Bell, Avery, and each other on Twitter, and create various memes associated with jokes and themes from the show.